cloudevents/spec/community/SDK-maintainer-guidelines.md

 ## Branch Management

-The `master` branch is the bleeding edge.
+The `main` branch is the bleeding edge.
 New major versions of the library are cut from this branch and tagged.
-If you intend to submit a pull request you should use `master HEAD` as your starting point.
+If you intend to submit a pull request you should use `main HEAD` as your starting point.

 Each major release should result in a new branch and tag.
 For example, the release of version 1.0.0 of the library will result in a `v1.0.0` tag on the release commit, and a new branch `v1.x.y` for subsequent minor and patch level releases of that major version.
-However, development will continue apace on `master` for the next major version - e.g. 2.0.0.
+However, development will continue apace on `main` for the next major version - e.g. 2.0.0.
 Version branches are only created for each major version.
 Minor and patch level releases are simply tagged.